THE WAGON AND THE STAR

 Loading the player...

-New Zealand’s second ‘talkie’ feature film and the only one produced by Southland Films Ltd. This film was made entirely in Southland and Fiordland and financed by local businesses.
+These are the remaining fragments of New Zealand’s second ‘talkie’ feature film and the only one produced by Southland Films Ltd. This film was made entirely in Southland and Fiordland and financed by local businesses.
 The screenplay was written by the director Mr J J W Pollard, then editor of the Southland Times.
 Cinematographer Lee Hill, and sound recordist Jack Welsh, were responsible for the technical aspects of the production, while musical director Howard Moody wrote two songs especially for it.
 The cast was drawn mainly from members of the Invercargill Operatic Society and filming took place during the latter half of 1935.
 Its world premiere was held at a gala event in the Regent Theatre Invercargill on July 16, 1936.
 The Southland Times noted that, “all the glamour attendant on a Hollywood first night surrounded the performance”.

 According to a review in the Southland Daily News, “The plot is easily described.
 A young man is down and out - without a penny and with very little hope.
 An older man shares with him his small store of cash and his unlimited optimism and dry humour.
 Thus equipped he sets out to conquer life - to hitch his wagon to a star.
 The wagon, after an experience of work on the road to the Eglinton becomes a fleet of buses and eventually a concern controlling the transport and accommodation facilities of the South.
 The star to which it is hitched is early found in the daughter of a wealthy and gruff, but good-natured land owner”.